cpt-waffle/lhl-lectures/w08d05-Intro-to-Ruby/notes.md

 - yield
 - rails talk ( the project you will be working on from tue - next week tue-wed?)

-## Comparison of JS to Ruby

 ### JS

--- 10 days in 1995
+-- 7-10 days in 1995
 -- Brendon Eich
--- Java was popular at the time, and they wanted the same popularity -- functional language
+-- Java was popular at the time, same fame to javascript -- functional language
--- Javascript on the front-end and back-end
+-- front-end  and/or back-end
--- highly performant
 -- low level
--- INSANELY LARGE ecosystem of packages
+-- INSANELY LARGE ecosystems of packages
--- very active community
+-- very active/VERY large community
+-- ASYNC  --- (callbacks/promises/async/await)

+### Ruby

--- asynch
+-- created in 1995

-### Ruby  (ruby on rails <--  a framework thats "kind of" like express)
+-- created by Yukihiro Matsumoto (Matz)

--- was created in 1995,  became popular in 2005 due to a framework release called Ruby on Rails -- Yukihiro Matsumoto (Matz)
+-- only got popular in 2005 --- Ruby on Rails (ExpressJS but MVC) -- class based language (OOP)
--- it can only work on the backend
--- "simplified" syntax
--- class based, everything in ruby is a class
--- highly abstracted, high level
+-- highly abstracted, high level language
+-- SYNC
 -- performance issues
 -- big ecosystem
 -- established community
--- synch